ideniaa/AIWealth/README.md

 - Use AI-powered insights to optimize your finances.

 ## Future Enhancements 🔮
-✔️ Automated bank statement parsing
+✔️ Auto graph visualizations from data
-✔️ Savings goal tracker
+✔️ Better database integration with user input
-✔️ Investment recommendations
+✔️ Add additional features